 Example Dataset 4:C. elegans genes expressed in gonads

-fruit fly and nematode were simultaneously compared in a previous study, and
+fly and nematode were simultaneously compared in a previous study, and the

-the results suggest that the evolution of the transcriptome is largely neutral (Schrimpf, et al., 2009).
-That is, protein expression appears
+results suggest that the evolution of the transcriptome is largely neutral (Schrimpf, et al., 2009).
+That is, protein expression appears to

-to be largely controlled at the level of protein translation, and mRNA
+be largely controlled at the level of protein translation, and mRNA

+expression

-expression signals do not necessarily predict gene functions.
-When an
+signals do not necessarily predict gene functions.
+When an enrichment analysis

-enrichment analysis was performed for genes expressed in an isolated gonad of C.
+was performed for genes expressed in an isolated gonad of C. elegans as

-levels strongly influence functions of the tissue in which the genes are
+that mRNA expression levels strongly influence functions of the tissue in which

 Example Dataset 5: Genes that are highly expressed after